Women-Devs-SG/womendevssg/src/content/members/charmine.md

 ---
 name: "Charmine Tan"
 bio: "Hi all!
-I am a current freshmen at Nanyang Technological University, enrolled in the Bachelor of Applied Computing in Finance.
-I hope to grow alongside a supportive community like Women Devs SG during my undergraduate years and beyond."
+I am a current freshmen at Nanyang Technological University, enrolled in the Bachelor of Applied Computing in Finance."
 core: false
 socials:
   - name: "LinkedIn"